 Proposition 4

 When firm A manipulates online reviews alone, the platform will choose to govern if and only if .
-According to the profits we calculated in Eqs.
-(27-3) and (20-3), there is one case as , .
+Thus, based on the profits we calculated in Eqs.
+(27-3) and (20-3), there is one case we can consider: , .

-For firm A, is denoted as the manipulation cost coefficient which cannot be too low to ensure that the prices and demands for A and B are greater than 0.
+For firm A, is denoted as the manipulation cost coefficient that cannot be too low to ensure that the corresponding prices and demands for A and B are greater than 0.
 By manipulating reviews, firm A can enhance the attractiveness of its products, thereby increasing sales and overall revenue.
-According to the range of , there are two cases where firm A can benefit from its manipulation as shown in Proposition 2.
+Based on the range of , there are two cases where firm A can benefit from its manipulation, as shown in Proposition 2:

-(1) When the unit manipulation cost is small (i.e. ), firm A will benefit from its manipulation compared to no manipulation with a large .
-Due to the manipulation effort monotonically decreasing to the unit manipulation cost according to Eq.
+(1) When the unit manipulation cost is small (i.e., ), firm A will benefit from its manipulation compared to the no manipulation scenario with a large .
+Due to the manipulation effort monotonically decreasing to the unit manipulation cost in accordance with Eq.
 (25), firm A will increase its manipulation effort with a small .
-In this case, the manipulation of firm A will cause a large cost originated from manipulation.
-That is because, the manipulation effort has a squared relationship with costs, meaning its impact on total costs is greater than that of the unit cost of manipulation.
+In this case, the manipulation of firm A will cause a large cost originating from the manipulation.
+This is because the manipulation effort has a squared relationship with costs, which means its impact on total costs is greater than that of the unit cost of manipulation.
 Firm A can raise its price to further boost sales revenue.
-Since is monotonically increasing to (i.e. ), firm A can increase its revenue with a large .
+Given that is monotonically increasing to (i.e., ), firm A can increase its revenue with a large .

-(2) When the unit manipulation cost is large (i.e. ) and the governance cost is small (), firm A will benefit from its manipulation compared to no firm manipulation with a small .
-Due to firm A’s manipulation, the demand for A increased from to , with mainly increasing by .
-When is large, A’s manipulation effort decreases.
-At this point, the incremental benefit from manipulation is reduced, thus, the manipulation cost should be reduced as much as possible.
-Since is monotonically increasing with , a small , small manipulation cost and governance cost would make a small manipulation cost.
-This is also true in real practice.
-When the perceived quality difference between the unmanipulated reviews of both firms is small, consumers view the products of both firms as being of similar quality.
+(2) When the unit manipulation cost is large (i.e., ), and the governance cost is small (), firm A will benefit from its manipulation compared to the “no firm manipulation scenario with a small .
+Due to firm A’s manipulation, the demand for firm A increases from to , mainly increasing by .
+When is large, firm A’s manipulation effort decreases.
+At this point, the incremental benefit from manipulation is reduced; thus, the manipulation cost should be reduced as much as possible.
+Given that is monotonically increasing with , then a small , small manipulation cost , and governance cost would lead to a small manipulation cost.
+This result is also true in real practice; that is, when the perceived quality difference between the unmanipulated reviews of both firms is small, consumers are likely to view the products of both firms as being of similar quality.
 In such situations, the impact of manipulation becomes less pronounced, prompting firm A to reduce the manipulation effort to control costs.